feross/stream-to-blob-url/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/stream-to-blob-url.svg)](https://saucelabs.com/u/stream-to-blob-url)

-This package converts a Readable Stream into a Blob URL, with just one Buffer allocation (excluding allocations done internally by the streams implementation).
+This package converts a Readable Stream into a Blob URL.

-The length of the stream should be known in advance.

-This module is used by [WebTorrent](https://webtorrent.io).
+This package is used by [WebTorrent](https://webtorrent.io).

 ### install